🇧🇯

 Is it safe to travel to Benin?

-How do I get a visa for Benin?
+Do I need a visa for Benin?

-What is the best way to stay connected in Benin?
+What language is spoken in Benin?

 Ready for Benin?